MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

+You can enable your bot to perform an action by calling a Microsoft Power Automate flow.
+Flows can help you automate activities, or call backend systems.
+For example, you can use flows in conjunction with [end-user authentication](advanced-end-user-authentication.md) to retrieve information about a specific user after they've signed in.

+You call flows from within topics, as a discrete **Call an action** node.
+You can utilize existing flows that have been created in your [Power Apps environment](environments-fundamentals.md) or you can create a flow from within the Power Virtual Agents [authoring canvas](authoring-create-edit-topics.md).

+Flow typically use variables to take in and output information.
+The variables can then be used in other nodes within the topic.

-## Create a new flow from Power Virtual Agents Dialog Editor
+## Create a new flow from the Power Virtual Agents authoring canvas

-You can enable your bot to perform an action by calling a Microsoft Automate.
-The flow that can be called from a Dialog must be in the same **Common Data Service environment** as your bot.
-To create a flow for the bot, select **Call an action** node and use **Create a flow** option:
+The flow that can be called from a topic must be in the same **Common Data Service environment** as your bot.

+**Create a new flow for an existing bot:**

+, select **Call an action** node and use **Create a flow** option:

 ![Create a new Microsoft Automate flow](media/UseCreateFlowOption.jpg)